-So rather than pick up a book or google online, I focused on searching for a suitable class.
+Rather than pick up a book or google how-tos online, I focused on searching for a suitable class.
 A major bonus is you don’t have to buy a machine to start sewing.
 Your class will provide the sewing machine and class time for you to do your sewing.
-This way you can try sewing and a machine before you actually have to buy a sewing machine!
+This way you can try sewing and a machine before you actually have to buy one!

 I was looking for one that would emphasize good skills and habits and thoroughly cover all the most basic essentials a sewer needs to know.
 Basically a great foundation class that would give me the knowledge to choose my own path.
 And, of course, a class project that would also feel like an accomplishment would be the cherry on top.